jlama/powertagd/README.md

 These devices communicate with ZigBee Green Power and require precise control of the timings to work reliably.

-A `Sonoff ZigBee Dongle-E` device with custom firmware is used as a gateway.
+A `Sonoff ZigBee Dongle-E` device (not the -P model!) with custom firmware is used as a gateway.
 The firmware is based on the NCP-UART firmware provided by Silicon Labs, modified to automatically send a special ACK reply which is specific to PowerTags.

 Currently the firmware is tailored for `Sonoff ZigBee Dongle-E` devices, but can work on any devices using a Silicon Labs EFR32MGxx chip by adapting the pinout and rebuilding.
 Firmware sources can be provided on request.

-The `powertagd` software runs on the host and communicates with the dongle via USB/UART using the Silicon Labs `EZSP` protocol.
+The `powertagd` software runs on the host and communicates with the dongle via USB/UART using Silicon Labs `EZSP` protocol.
 It manages the ZigBee network, the commissioning of PowerTags, and processes the readings received from PowerTags.
 Each received measurement is simply printed to `stdout` in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/cloud/reference/syntax/line-protocol/)